-The following paragraphs briefly describe the enforcement mechanisms available to the Commission.
+The following paragraphs briefly describe the statutory or regulatory enforcement mechanisms available to the Commission.
 These mechanisms may be used individually or in combination, sequentially or simultaneously, as appropriate to achieve a timely, full, and fair resolution.

 Notices of violation